carterleseman/casa-datapack/README.md

 - **Dragon vs Dragon** — Kill the Ender Dragon while wearing a Dragon Head

 ## Adventure
+- **On That Note** — Play a Note Block with each type of monster head
 - **Dolphin Dasher** — Get the Dolphin's Grace effect
     - **Power of the Ocean** — Construct a Conduit
     - **Titanic** — Find a shipwreck in an iceberg biome